 “Unstylish,” some would say.

 Kim’s one of them.
-She doesn’t wear merino simply because she hasn’t found anything that suits her.
+She doesn’t wear merino simply because she hasn’t found anything that looks good enough for her.

 Apparently, merino doesn’t have the versatility of other fabrics and that fashion designers desire to transform it into impractical but stylish designs.